zogofinance/zogo-data-api/README.md

 **Description:**

 Get survey data answered within the given start and end date.
+LIAM TO CONFIRM: Response exludes any surveys that have no engagement.

 **Parameters:**

-Optional
+Required:

+- `page` (~10 surveys per page (could be less if surveys have no engagement))

+Optional:

 - `start_date`
 - `end_date`